5 Ways to Enhance Your Partner Marketing Program

 PRM platforms address a variety of common issues with management in an indirect sales channel.
 When it comes to partner marketing, these powerful platforms can foster communication and collaboration between managers and partners.
 PRMs offer partners their own portal to access or request marketing and training materials, and channel managers can follow their partners’ progress and track needs.

 Adopting a new technology sounds like a roadblock, especially when you’re not just getting your own company on board, but your partners as well.
 It’ll be important to communicate the value for them in utilizing the platform.
-Some examples of this are: quick access to materials they need to sell your product, and one portal to communicate with the channel manager, order product, track stock and sales, apply for MDF, and register leads.
+Some examples of this are: quick access to materials they need to sell your product, and one portal to communicate with the channel manager, order product, track stock and sales, apply for MDF, and manage partner deal registrations.

 2. Offer Online Partner Training

 You know you have to communicate the value of your product to your customers in order to sell, but are you communicating this to your partners doing the selling?
 Since your partners are likely selling similar products from multiple companies, getting yours to the front of their minds should be a top priority.
 Beyond the initial onboarding process, making online training available to your partners will continue to demonstrate the value of your product.

 Taking steps to educate your partners will help them close more meaningful sales, as well, because they’ll be more knowledgeable to answer questions about how your product provides end consumers value to their specific needs and use cases.
 You might also consider offering your partners courses to become certified in product installation or product maintenance as a way to increase up-sell and cross-sell opportunities for your partners as well.